-Pre-registration or post-deregistration VAT
+Pre-registration or postderegistration VAT

-VAT on expenses (including imports other than capital goods) incurred up to four months prior to the registration date may be claimed in the first VAT period.
+VAT on expenses incurred on goods (including imports other than capital goods) up to four months prior to the registration date may be claimed in the first VAT period.
 The goods must be held on hand at the date of registration.